 Step 2 – Getting Comfortable

-If you keep practicing, at some point you are going to start seeing right away how some answer choices do not work (they aren’t necessary assumptions).
+If you keep practicing, at some point, you are going to start seeing right away how some answer choices do not work (they aren’t necessary assumptions).
 Look back at answer choices (A) and (B) in our example.
-Pretty ridiculous right?
+Pretty ridiculous, right?
 I bet you didn’t need to consciously negate the answers to figure out that those weren’t necessary assumptions.

 At this point, you can start whittling down on the number of answer choices you test out.
-This might happen quickly or it might happen slowly, but it will happen.
+This might happen quickly, or it might happen slowly, but it will happen.

 Step 3 – Mastery

-When it gets so that you are only really taking a hard look at a couple answer choices, you can start doing these questions timed.
-At this point, you should only use the negation strategy consciously on answers that are difficult to eliminate (or on the one that looks like the right answer, to verify if it is).
+When it gets so that you are only really taking a hard look at a couple of answer choices, you can start doing these questions timed.
+At this point, you should only use the negation strategy consciously on answers that are difficult to eliminate (or on the one that looks like the right answer to verify if it is).

 Additional LSAT Necessary Assumption Question Practice Resources